Strong, Ontario

 Strong is a township in the Canadian province of Ontario, as well as the name of a community within the township.
 Located in the Almaguin Highlands region of Parry Sound District, the township surrounds but does not include the village of Sundridge.

 The township includes the communities of Hartfell, Kennedys, Lake Bernard, Pevensey, Stirling Falls, and Strong.
 It is home to Lake Bernard.

 Strong Township is accessible via Highway 11 and Highway 124.
 It is bisected by the CN railway.

 History

-Settlement of the township began after the The Free Grants and Homestead Act of 1868, with the first settlers arriving in 1876.
+Settlement of the township began after The Free Grants and Homestead Act of 1868, with the first settlers arriving in 1876.
 The Township of Strong was incorporated the following year.

 In 1885, the Northern and Pacific Junction Railway (now CN) was built through the township.
 In 1889, the village of Sundridge split off from the township to form a separate village municipality.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Strong had a population of 1566 living in 660 of its 953 total private dwellings, a change of from its 2016 population of 1439.
 With a land area of 158.88 km2, it had a population density of in 2021.